-The Office of the Public Guardian (OPG) has responsibilities to support and protect the rights of children and young people in family based and non-family based care placements (e.g. foster care, kinship care, residential care) and young people in detention or other supported accommodation.
-The OPG's responsibilities do not apply to those children and young people placed in the care of a permanent quardian under a Permanent Care Order (PCO).
+General Terms Definitions to those children and young people placed in the care of a permanent guardian under a Permanent Care Order (PCO).
 The Community Visitor Program for children and young people is an independent service conducted by the Office of the Public Guardian (OPG).
 The role of the program is to ensure that the concerns, views and wishes of children and young people are listened to and seriously considered.
-A Community Visitor can help the child or young person: resolve any issues and concerns they may have access support services make changes to their care arrangement.
-See also Office of the Public Guardian and Permanent Care Order Community Visitor Program The Community Visitor Program operated by the Office of the Public (OPG) Guardian (OPG) performs a rights protection role for Queensland adults with a disability or mental illness.
+A Community Visitor can help the child or young person: • resolve any issues and concerns they may have • access support services • make changes to their care arrangement.
+See also Office of the Public Guardian and Permanent Care Order Community Visitor Program (OPG) The Community Visitor Program operated by the Office of the Public Guardian (OPG) performs a rights protection role for Queensland adults with a disability or mental illness.
 Community visitors have inquiry and complaints functions and conduct unannounced visits to so they can see the standard of support provided on a typical day at a site.
 The role of Community Visitors is to inquire into, and lodge complaints about, issues raised by adults or by concerned members of the community.
-See also Office of the Public Guardian (OPG) and Child Community Visitor Program (OPG) The requirements of a standard, or an element associated with a Conformance standard are met.
-Consent The voluntary agreement of a person or a person's authorised representative (e.g. a family member, carer, quardian or advocate) empowered to make an informed decision about a proposed action, such as participate in an interview, or review personal records etc. DCYJMA Department of Children, Youth Justice and Multicultural Affairs DCHDE Department of Communities, Housing and Digital Economy DJAG Department of Justice and Attorney-General Department of Seniors, Disability Services and Aboriginal and Torres DSDSATSIP Strait Islander Partnerships Exemption Card A card that registered teachers and sworn police officers can apply for from Blue Card Services.
+See also Office of the Public Guardian (OPG) and Child Community Visitor Program (OPG) Conformance The requirements of a standard, or an element associated with a standard are met.
+Consent The voluntary agreement of a person or a person's authorised representative (e.g. a family member, carer, guardian or advocate) empowered to make an informed decision about a proposed action, such as participate in an interview, or review personal records etc. DCYJMA Department of Children, Youth Justice and Multicultural Affairs DCHDE Department of Communities, Housing and Digital Economy DJAG Department of Justice and Attorney-General DSDSATSIP Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships Exemption Card A card that registered teachers and sworn police officers can apply for from Blue Card Services.
 This exempts the holder from the requirement to apply for a blue card in certain activities.
 HSQF Human Services Quality Framework.
 HSQS Human Services Quality Standards relating to the Human Services Quality Framework (HSQF).
 Indicator A measurable element of practice that may be used to assess whether practice meets a particular standard.
 Indicators ensure that the expectations for conformity with each standard are clear.
+Individualised Plan A plan/agreement used to inform service delivery.
+An individualised plan is generally developed by/with the person using services and/or their representatives / support persons (where relevant).